Overview

 Wed, Jan.
 14 Lec.
 2: Image Basics

-core: light, object,camera, physics
+light, object, camera, physics

 Fri, Jan.
 16 Lec.
 3: Digital Image Basics

-code: python libraries
+matrix, python libraries

 lab0 due